igorlima/unapologetic-thoughts/pages/quick-notes.md

 - Sun, Apr 13, 2025 - 2025a04m13d
   - Brain Food:
     - Everyone dreams big until they see the price tag.
-    - “A man is a gregarious animal, and much more so in his mind than in his body.
-He may like to go alone for a walk, but he hates to stand alone in his opinions.”
+    - "A man is a gregarious animal, and much more so in his mind than in his body.
+He may like to go alone for a walk, but he hates to stand alone in his opinions."
       - _by Philosopher George Santayana on why we follow the crowd_
 - Sat, Apr 12, 2025 - 2025a04m12d
   - Stop Wasting Hours